ZeInhumane/SC1015/readme.md

 | YearsWithCurrManager       | Years with current manager                                                     |
 | TenureBucket               | Categorical tenure grouping (bucketed years at company)                        |

-## Team Roles
-The project is divided into two main roles:

-### Person A: Data Preprocessing and Exploratory Data Analysis (EDA)
-- Clean and preprocess the dataset.
-- Perform exploratory data analysis to uncover trends and relationships.
-- Visualize key insights (e.g., heatmap to see which factors have high correlations with our response variable).

-### Person B: Machine Learning Modeling & Evaluation
-- Build predictive models for:
-  - **Attrition**: Binary classification.
-  - **MonthlyIncome**: Regression
-- Evaluate model performance using appropriate metrics (R²,Mean Absolute Error, Mean Squared Error).
-- Interpret results and draw conclusions.

 ## Key Tasks
 1. **Data Preprocessing**:
    - Handle missing values.
 (Which we found to have none.)